AzuriomCommunity/Game-Flyff/README.md

  ### Salt for password

- You can change the default salt of 'kikugalanet' in your .env for exemple `MD5_HASH_KEY=my-new-salt`
+ You can change the default salt of 'kikugalanet' in your .env (root folder of azuriom)

+Simply past this inside:
+ `MD5_HASH_KEY=my-new-salt`